cotneok/cotneok.github.io/_tabs/about.md

 - **[DemoFlow](https://www.demoflow.dev)** — live SaaS that turns screenshots into interactive product demos.
 Claude Vision writes the captions; Stripe handles billing; the whole thing runs on Supabase, Railway and Vercel.
 - **EvalPriv** — self-hosted AI gateway that intercepts every prompt leaving your network, scans for PII (emails, IBANs, Luhn-validated cards), and logs the rest.
 - **ModelArena** — pairwise benchmarking that pits AI models head-to-head on your actual workload and produces a win-rate matrix.
 - **AI-augmented Zettelkasten** — personal knowledge system that gives Claude live vault access through a custom MCP server, so it can surface link candidates and catch inconsistencies at scale.
-- **Resume Tailor** — small CLI that reads a master profile, scrapes a job posting and produces an ATS-aware résumé.
-It writes the one I send out.
+This is my prime knowledge and personal improvement pipeline.

 More detail, with stacks and design choices, on the [projects page](/projects/).